mook/logophile/README.md

 This will cause hard crashes (actually, `abort`s) when an error comes from a non-main thread.
 This was enough to get me the messages I cared about, so there is currently no attempt to fix this.
-(It will probably require rewriting in C++ instead of JavaScript, and thus require a compilation staep.)
+(It will probably require rewriting in C++ instead of JavaScript, and thus require a compilation step.)